-M, 6,Xf
+M, 6, Xf

-18. General ecological features:
+20. General ecological features:

-Provide further description, as appropriate, of the main habitats, vegetation types, plant and animal communities present in the Ramsar site.
+Provide further description, as appropriate, of the main habitats, vegetation types, plant and animal communities present in the Ramsar site, and the ecosystem services of the site and the benefits derived from them.